Kathryn A. Martin Library Copyright Policy

 - Copies may be acquired for the purpose of replacing missing or damaged pages without obtaining permission or checking for availability.
 [US Code Title 17 Chapter 1 Sec 108(c)]

-- The University of Minnesota Duluth Library provides duplication equipment for the convenience of its patrons.
+- The Kathryn A. Martin Library provides duplication equipment for the convenience of its patrons.
 The individual user is responsible for making copyright and fair use decisions for the materials they are duplicating.
 [US Code Title 17 Chapter 1 Sec 108(f)] The American Library Association’s recommended language for warning notices on UNSUPERVISED photocopiers as well as the electronic address for the Campus Copyright Site will be posted on all duplication equipment in the Library.

 - Supervised duplicating equipment will have the required warning notice for SUPERVISED photocopiers as stated in the Code of Federal Regulations TITLE 37 Sec.
 201.14

-- The University of Minnesota Duluth Library reserves the right to refuse a copying order if, in its judgment, fulfillment of the order would involve violation of copyright law.
+- The Kathryn A. Martin Library reserves the right to refuse a copying order if, in its judgment, fulfillment of the order would involve violation of copyright law.

 - The Library will strive to enter into license agreements that do not restrict the fair use of the data contained in the resources or deny remote access by authorized users.

 - The UMD Interlibrary Loan Office follows the US Code Title 17 Chapter 1, Sec 108 (a) and the Code of Federal Regulations Title 37 Sec.
 201.14